slbailey/Retrovue/docs/contracts/resources/SchedulePlanInvariantsContract.md

 ## Purpose

 **Note:** ScheduleTemplate and ScheduleTemplateBlock have been deprecated.
 SchedulePlan is now the top-level structure that directly defines channel programming.
-SchedulePlanBlockAssignment directly defines what content runs when using `start_time` and `duration`.
+Program directly defines what content runs when using `start_time` and `duration`.
 This contract defines the critical invariants and constraints that must be enforced for the plan-based scheduling model.
-These invariants ensure system correctness, prevent scheduling conflicts, and maintain data integrity across SchedulePlan, SchedulePlanBlockAssignment, and BroadcastScheduleDay.
+These invariants ensure system correctness, prevent scheduling conflicts, and maintain data integrity across SchedulePlan, Program, and BroadcastScheduleDay.

 ## Scope

 This contract applies to:

 - **SchedulePlan** - Top-level operator-created plans that define channel programming.
 SchedulePlans define a 24-hour timeline relative to the channel's broadcast day start.
-- **SchedulePlanBlockAssignment** - Time slices within plans that directly define what content runs when using `start_time` and `duration`
+- **Program** - Time slices within plans that directly define what content runs when using `start_time` and `duration`
 - **BroadcastScheduleDay** - Resolved schedules for specific channel and date
 - **VirtualAsset** - Reusable containers that encapsulate structured content sequences
 - **ContentPolicyRule** - Rules used to validate assignment compatibility (future feature)
-- **SchedulePlanLabel** - Optional labels used for visual organization only (does not affect scheduling logic)

 ## Critical Invariants

 ### I-1: Plan Assignment Non-Overlap

-**Rule:** SchedulePlanBlockAssignment entries within the same plan MUST NOT overlap.
+**Rule:** Program entries within the same plan MUST NOT overlap.

 **Rationale:** Each time slice within a plan must have exactly one content assignment.
 Overlapping assignments would create ambiguity about what content should play.